-In additional to a general endowment to carry out the mission of the foundation, the foundation manages 18 endowed funds totalling over $500,000.
+In additional to a general endowment to carry out the mission of the foundation, the foundation manages 20 endowed funds totalling more than $800,000.
 Some of these funds include academic scholarships offered each year to Carrollton High School students.
-Since its inception in 1999, the CCS Education Foundation has disbursed over $800,000 in scholarships and grants.
+Since its inception in 1993, the CCS Education Foundation has disbursed over $800,000 in scholarships and grants.

 - CCS Education Foundation Scholarships